Dentosal/rust_os/plan.md

-  1000|    100| IDTR (10 bytes used, and after that reserved) 1100|    100| GDT (some used, and after that reserved) 2000|   1000| Boot stage memory map from BIOS (some used, and after that reserved) 4000|   1000| Bootloader ELF decompression tables (0x400 used, and after that reserved) 8000|    400| Stage 2 bootloader (two sectors atm) A000|   4000| Disk load buffer
+  1000|    100| IDTR (10 bytes used, and after that reserved) 1100|    100| GDT (some used, and after that reserved) 2000|   1000| Boot stage memory map from BIOS (some used, and after that reserved) 4000|   1000| Bootloader ELF decompression tables (about 0x500 used, and after that reserved) 8000|    400| Stage 2 bootloader (two sectors atm) A000|   4000| Disk load buffer
  10000|      ?| Kernel ELF image (Boot stage only) (size proabably around 0x40000)